joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

     // Do something about `error`.
     return error;

 Needless to say, this is the kind of code only a mother could love.

+In languages like D, C#, and Java, you have `finally` blocks to encode this "before scope exits" pattern more directly.
-C++'s `finally` can be used to make such code much nicer, even if you're not fully buying into exceptions.
-And Go of course offers `defer`.
+Similarly, Microsoft's proprietary extensions to C++ offer `__finally`, even if you're not fully buying into RAII and exceptions.
+And D provides `scope` and Go offers `defer`.
+All of these help to eradicate the `goto Error` pattern.

 Next, imagine my function wants to return a real value *and* the possibility of an error?
 We've burned the return slot already so there are two obvious possibilities: